Web - 6 min read

 1. Definition of real imagery: Original pictures are photographs you take yourself or those taken by a professional photographer for your business use.

 You can also use stock images from free photo websites.
-However, using images from these sites can be risky, especially for commercial purposes.
-Also, while there are some great free imagery sites you need to be happy that the imagery will not be as unique since it is so readily available for anybody to use.
+However, using images from these sites can be risky, especially for commercial purposes, due to possible licensing issues.
+While there are some great free imagery sites, you also need to be aware that the imagery will not be as unique since it’s so readily available for everyone to use.

 Let's look at some benefits and drawbacks of using stock photos and original pictures.